“Your Peace of Mind" Part 4

 Supporting Dementia

-While creating a dementia-friendly communities and providing reassurance are proven to reduce agitation and the symptoms of people living with dementia, it's important to remember the complexities of this condition.
+While creating a dementia-friendly communities and providing reassurance are proven to reduce agitation and the symptoms of people living with dementia, it is important to remember the complexities of this condition when evaluating the right support.

-Today, let's delve into these intricacies and explore how they clash with the realities we face in our community.
+Today, let's delve into these intricacies and explore how they clash with the realities we sometimes face in our community when supporting people living with Dementia.

-While a supportive environment is undeniably beneficial and crucial, it's important to recognise some potential pitfalls.
+While a dementia friendly environment is undeniably beneficial and crucial, it's important to recognise some potential pitfalls, when evaluating the right support required.

-Dementia is a progressive disease, and agitation can arise due to factors beyond our immediate control, below are a few examples and possible solutions the challenges you might face.
+Dementia is a progressive disease, and agitation can arise due to factors beyond our immediate control, below are a few examples and possible solutions the challenges we might face.

 Dementia Friendly Environments

 Proponents of the perfect-environment theory believe that with suitable surroundings and support, agitation in dementia can be minimised.
-This environment would likely include:
+These Dementia Friendly environment suggestions would likely include:

 Clear and consistent layouts: Familiar routines and easily identifiable features help with navigation.